 What Is CBD?

-Cannabidiol, called CBD for short, is a cannabinoid in the cannabis plant.
+Cannabidiol, known as CBD for short, is a cannabinoid in the cannabis plant.
 There are numerous different cannabinoids in cannabis.
 Unlike THC, the other popular cannabinoid in the cannabis plant, CBD is not psychoactive.
 Much like THC though, CBD is sought after for its benefits.
 This comes from its interaction with the endocannabinoid system (ECS).

 The ECS is present in all mammals and it uses natural cannabinoids to help regulate and control sleep, appetite, digestion, inflammation, soreness, stress, anxiety, and more.
 CBD comes in many forms.
 It can be smoked, eaten, used sublingually, used as a suppository, and applied topically.